Tenrec: Interaction with humans

+Tailless tenrec (Tenrec ecaudatus) prepared for cooking in a Malagasy kitchen.

 In the island nation of Mauritius, and also on the Comoran island of Mayotte, some of the inhabitants eat tenrec meat, although it is difficult to obtain (as it is not sold in shops or markets) and difficult to prepare correctly.

 The lesser hedgehog tenrec (Echinops telfairi) is one of 16 mammalian species that will have its genome sequenced as part of the Mammalian Genome Project.
 It is increasingly popular in the pet trade, and in the future may serve as an important model organism in biomedicine, as it is only distantly related to the mice, rats, guinea pigs and rhesus macaques which comprise the most common research animals.

 Threats

 Of the 31 species assessed, 24 (77%) are categorized by the IUCN Red List as least concern, one species as data deficient, four species as vulnerable, and two species as endangered.

 The conservation status of many tenrec species is of concern due to an increase of threats within the last 50 years.
 The main threats facing them include habitat loss due to deforestation, fragmentation, and degradation; hunting; incidental capture; and climate change.
 Slash-and-burn agriculture, commercial logging, and mining of metals are negatively affecting tenrec species that inhabit forests.
 Five of the six threatened tenrec species are dependent on forest habitats.